Self-Hosted LLM: A Practical Guide for DevOps

 If your aim is to quickly implement an off-the-shelf model for a RAG-LLM application, which only requires proprietary context, consider using a solution at a higher abstraction level such as OpenLLM, TGI, or vLLM.

-Why Self-Host LLMs?
+Why Self-Host an LLM?

 Although there are various advantages to self-hosting LLMs, three key benefits stand out prominently.